 - Please check Library Search to ensure that we don't already provide access to the material you require.

-- If you need a large number of items for a research project or assignment, please contact your Subject Librarian to discuss possible alternatives.
+- If you need a large number of items for a research project, assignment, or systematic review, please contact your Subject Librarian to discuss your requirements first.

 About the service

 The service can be used to request books, journal articles, theses, reports, conference proceedings, and individual conference papers.

 Items supplied in physical formats may be available as a loan to take away, but are sometimes confined to the library at the request of the supplier.

 Please note that inter-library loans are not eligible for renewal.
 If you think that you will need a particular resource for longer than a single inter-library loan period (usually up to 4 weeks), please contact your subject librarian to discuss alternative ways of accessing it.

 The time required to fulfil your request will depend on the format of the item, and how easy it is to source.
 For example, an article that is readily available in electronic format may be supplied to you within 1-2 working days; print items (or chapter/article scans sourced from print items) will take longer.